Healthiest fruits and vegetables

-Like another citrus, grapefruit rich vitamin C studies have shown that eating grapes improves blood pressure and helps lower cholesterol levels.
+Like other citrus, grapefruit rich vitamin C studies have shown that eating grapes improves blood pressure and helps lower cholesterol levels.

 Strawberries are a great source of antioxidants – especially with just a cup of vitamin C half a strawberry packs about 150% of your daily value.
 The same serving contains about 80 calories and up to 9 grams of fiber, a combo that helps you enjoy the maximum taste and fullness for a minimum calorie spend.

-Berries provide the perfect snack in nature: they are deliciously sweet, satisfying and nutritious.
+Berries provide the perfect snack in nature: they are deliciously sweet, satisfying, and nutritious.
 One cup of berry can provide almost half of the vitamin C you need daily.
 Also, the antioxidants found in Bari have been linked to reducing the overall risk of chronic diseases, thanks to their cell-protective properties.
 What kind of berries are our favorite ways to eat?
-Swap these for jam in PB&J to add extra fiber, more antioxidants and less sugar than concentrated, sweetened jelly.
+Swap these for the jam in PB&J to add extra fiber, more antioxidants, and less sugar than concentrated, sweetened jelly.

 Plums have anti-inflammatory benefits that can help boost knowledge shown Choose dry prunes for more calcium and magnesium, which have been linked to reducing your risk of osteoporosis.

 From providing the vitamins and minerals needed to fight the disease, it’s clear that incorporating vegetables into your diet is crucial for good health.

 The vegetables listed here have been studied extensively for their health benefits, but many other vegetables are also great for your health.